jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     Adds a new row of data to the end of the existing grid.
     It will be positioned at the bottom of the grid, above the entry boxes if present.

-To have the **Press** button on the entries row, add a new row of data, try the following:
+To have the **Press** button on the entries row add a new row of data, try the following:
 ```python
     def press(btn):
         if btn == "Press":     # the button on the entries row